tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 Responsive mobile experience
 Built-in diagnostic testing

-The application is intentionally implemented with native web technologies only, demonstrating how a sophisticated interface can be built without React, Vue, Angular, external UI libraries, or npm packages.
+TaskFlow is intentionally implemented using native web technologies only, demonstrating how a sophisticated productivity interface can be built without React, Vue, Angular, external UI libraries, or npm packages.

 Created & Developed by MEGHARI Abderrahmane Tarek

-✨ Features
+✨ FEATURES
 📊 Dashboard & Analytics

 A centralized workspace dashboard providing an overview of project activity and productivity.